-Purple, plum, maybe eggplant is the best description of the color of his suit.
+Purple, plum, and maybe eggplant is the best description of the color of his suit.
 Whatever you call it, I knew I was in for a treat before Dr. Levine of the Mayo Clinic even said a word.
-He was in Chicago at the tech incubator 1871 presenting a lecture called “Standing or sitting is one of the most dangerous things you do each day.”
+In Chicago at the tech incubator 1871, he presented a lecture called “Standing or sitting is one of the most dangerous things you do each day.”
 Although I was initially skeptical of the overdramatic title of the talk, I quickly found myself enjoying Dr. Levine’s engaging personality and articulate way of discussing the research behind his claim.

 His solution?
 Become a NEAT™-er person.

 NEAT™ is an acronym that stands for “Non-Exercise Activity Thermogenesis” and measures the small activities we do throughout our day that are not exercising.
 Dr. Levine is the father of NEAT™ and has done extensive research to support his claim that small activities add up to big results.
 By increasing our movement, or NEAT™, throughout our day, we can maintain our weight and stave off chronic disease.

 Here are two ways he suggested doing that.

 1 – Break up the day with 2-4 hours of non-exercise movement.

 In the slide below, notice how the time spent in a sleeping position is similar in the lean and obese group; however, time in the “Sit” and the “Stand & Ambulation” positions are inversely related between the two groups.
 The people in the obese group spent significantly more time sitting each day than the individuals in the lean group.
 What were the people in the lean group doing during that time difference?
 Standing and moving.